Admission Policy 2022-2023

 This policy will be used during 2021/22 for allocating places in the main admission round for entry to Year 7 in September 2022.
 It will also apply to in-year admissions during 2022/23.

 Hampshire County Council is the admission authority for The Hamble School.
 The admission arrangements are determined by the County Council, after statutory consultation.

 Each school has a published admission number (PAN)¹ for entry to Year 7.
 The school will admit this number if there are enough applications.
 Where fewer applications than the published admission number are received, places will be offered to all those who have applied.

 The PAN for The Hamble School for 2022-23 is 240.

-The County Council will consider first all those applications received by the published deadline of midnight on Monday 31 October 2017.
-Notifications to parents offering a secondary school place will be sent by the County Council on 1 March 2018.
+The County Council will consider first all those applications received by the published deadline of midnight on 31 October 2021.
+Notifications to parents offering a secondary school place will be sent by the County Council on 1 March 2022.

-Applications made after midnight on 31 October 2017 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications made after midnight on 31 October 2021 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.